Emboldened Republicans to strike early on Keystone pipeline approval

 “The name of this game is negotiation, not necessarily legislation,” said Scott Segal, head of the Policy Resolution Group at industry lobbying group Bracewell Guiliani.

-But as he signaled on the campaign trail, McConnell said from his Kentucky headquarters on Wednesday that he is prepared to play hardball on Republican priorities, such as battling EPA carbon regulations.
+But as he signaled on the campaign trail, McConnell said Wednesday he is prepared to play hardball on Republican priorities, such as battling EPA carbon regulations.

-“We will use the power of the purse to try to push back against this over-active bureaucracy and of course we have a huge example in this state with the war on coal,” he said.

-Additional reporting by Roberta Rampton, editing by Ros Krasny, Alden Bentley and David Gregorio
+He said he would go after the EPA’s “war on coal” by using riders on spending measures, which he said was “the best tool available.”
+(Additional reporting by Roberta Rampton, editing by Ros Krasny and Alden Bentley)